ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

 #### More birding soon!

-Stay tuned for the next post in this series, about querying the scientific literature and scientific open data for the bird species occurring in the county!
+Stay tuned for the next and last post in this series, about querying the scientific literature and scientific open data for the bird species occurring in the county!
 In the meantime, happy birding!